aaronrryan/devops/README.md

 # devops
-This of the udemy course https://www.udemy.com/ultimate-devops-bootcamp-by-school-of-devops
+This is for the udemy DevOps course: https://www.udemy.com/ultimate-devops-bootcamp-by-school-of-devops